Hu Yaobang: Public policies

 Hu Yaobang's rise to power was engineered by Deng Xiaoping, and Hu rose to the highest levels of the Party after Deng displaced Hua Guofeng as China's "paramount leader".
-In 1980 Hu became Party Secretary General, and was elected to the powerful Politburo Standing Committee.
+In 1980 Hu became General Secretary of the Central Committee's Secretariat, and was elected to the powerful Politburo Standing Committee.
 In 1981, Hu became CCP Chairman, but helped abolish the position of Party chairman in 1982, as part of a broader effort to distance China from Maoist politics.
 Most of the chairman's functions were transferred to the post of General Secretary, a post taken by Hu.
 Deng's displacement of Hua Guofeng marked the Party leadership's consensus that China should abandon strict Maoist economics in favor of more pragmatic policies, and Hu directed many of Deng's attempts to reform the Chinese economy.
 By 1982, Hu was the second most powerful person in China, after Deng.
 Throughout the last decade of Hu's career, he promoted the role of intellectuals as being fundamental to China's achievement of the Four Modernizations.

 During the early 1980s, Deng referred to Hu and Zhao Ziyang as his "left and right hands".
 After advancing to the position of general secretary, Hu promoted a number of political reforms, often collaborating with Zhao.
 The ultimate goals of Hu's reforms were sometimes vaguely defined.
-Hu attempted to reform China's political system by: requiring candidates to be directly elected in order to enter the Politburo; holding more elections with more than one candidate; increasing government transparency; increasing public consultation before determining Party policy; and, increasing the degree that government officials could be held directly responsible for their mistakes.
+Hu attempted to reform China's political system by: requiring candidates to be directly elected in order to enter the Politburo; holding more elections with more than one candidate; increasing government transparency; increasing public consultation before determining Party policy; and, increasing the degree to which government officials could be held directly responsible for their mistakes.